 Instructions

-- Preheat the oven to 425°F. Combine squash with oil and salt; spread evenly on a baking sheet.
-Bake for 20~25 minutes or until lightly browned around the edges.
+- Preheat the oven to 425°F. Line a baking sheet with aluminum foil.
+Spread chopped pumpkin in a single layer, drizzle with oil and season with salt.
+Mix well.
+Bake for 20~25 minutes or until tender and lightly browned around the edges.
 Remove from the oven and set aside to cool.

 - Grind coconut along with sambar powder into a coarse paste.
 Add half of the roasted squash and grind to a smooth paste.

-- Heat ghee in a saucepan, add the mustard seeds and once they pop, add asafoetida/ hing and cook for few seconds.
-Add the curry leaves and scallion; saute till they turn soft.
+- Heat ghee in a medium size saucepan on medium heat.
+Add the mustard seeds and once they pop, add asafoetida/ hing and cook for few seconds.
+Add the curry leaves and scallion; sauté till they turn soft.

-- Stir in the coconut paste, cooked lentils, reserved roasted squash, jaggery/ coconut sugar and salt.
+- Stir in the coconut paste, cooked lentils, reserved roasted squash, jaggery and salt.
 Simmer on medium flame, for 8~10 minutes until the flavors meld.
 Finally stir in the lemon juice and turn off the flame.
 Serve warm with rice and a curry.

 Gayathri Kumar